athalhammer/danker/README.md

 ## License
 This software is licensed under GPLv3. (see https://www.gnu.org/licenses/).

+## PageRank
+For a comprehensive overview on the history of PageRank I recommend the following reading: [Sebastiano Vigna.
+Spectral Ranking](https://arxiv.org/abs/0912.0238)

 ## FAQ

 1. __The source code of danker is licensed under GPL v3.
 What about the output?__